-This article is written by my good friend Neil Comparetto, one of the all-around best dudes in the industry and a guy who practices what he preaches on duct design.
-Thanks Neil!
+This article was written by my good friend, Neil Comparetto.
+He is one of the all-around best dudes in the industry and a guy who practices what he preaches on duct design.
+Thanks, Neil!

 These are some fundamentals for designing and installing duct systems that I’ve learned over the years.
 Included are links to some great resources if you choose to dig a little deeper.

-The total equivalent lengths (TEL) for fittings in Manual D is based on 900 feet per minute air velocity.
-When the velocity is lowered, friction is lowered, hence TEL is lowered.
+The total equivalent lengths (TEL) for fittings in Manual D are based on 900 feet per minute air velocity.
+When the velocity is lowered, friction is lowered; hence, TEL is lowered.
 This means you can “get away” with some lower-performing fittings if the velocity is low.

-In ACCA’s Manual D appendix 15 in the conclusion it states “There are scores of things to worry about when designing and installing a comfort system.
+ACCA’s Manual D appendix 15 conclusion states, “There are scores of things to worry about when designing and installing a comfort system.
 Low velocity through a duct system is not one of them.”

 #2.
 The largest “duct” in the house is the house itself.

 What connects the air coming out of the supply registers to the air going into the return grille?
 The house.
-It’s a big duct.
-Another reason why it’s difficult to provide comfort solutions without looking at the house as a system.
-In a battle between HVAC and leaky poorly insulated house, the house always wins.
+It’s a big duct—another reason why it’s difficult to provide comfort solutions without looking at the house as a system.
+In a battle between HVAC and a leaky, poorly insulated house, the house always wins.
 (And the people lose.)

-This article by David Richardson is one of the reasons I started to take the “house is a system” approach. https://www.achrnews.com/articles/126814-the-building-side-of-the-ductsyste
+This article by David Richardson is one reason I started to take the “house is a system” approach: https://www.achrnews.com/articles/126814-the-building-side-of-the-ductsyste.

 This is where pressures in the duct system are the highest.
-Low-performance fittings create higher pressure drops (compared to lower pressure parts of the duct system), “system effect” can come into play, and any duct leakage will be intensified.
+Low-performance fittings create higher pressure drops (compared to lower-pressure parts of the duct system).
+The “system effect” can come into play, and any duct leakage will be intensified.